rm51/sdc_project3/writeup.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 10.
 I plotted the mse vs loss and saw that at five loss was still decreasing.
-Also I looked at other graphs as to when to increase the number of epochs and saw that mine was the case where I should use more epochos.
+Also I looked at other graphs as to when to increase the number of epochs and saw that mine was the case where I should use more epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+I was planning to use a generator if I ran out of memory but I didn't need to as I didn't run out of memory and one epoch took less than a minute.